Mapping Overlaps in Benchmarks through Perplexity in the Wild: Appendix

 \section{Appendix}

-\section{Related Literature}
+\subsection{Related Literature}

 \textbf{Benchmark Categorization and Overlap}: Benchmarks are central to model evaluation.
 Two simple metrics capture their utility: signal, a benchmark’s ability to reliably distinguish better models from worse ones, and noise, a benchmark’s sensitivity to randomness \citep{heineman2025signal}.
 Recently, researchers have begun to ask how comparable benchmarks with similar intent actually are.
 This is commonly studied through Benchmark Agreement Testing (BAT), where new benchmarks are validated against established ones using agreement metrics (e.g., rank correlation) \citep{perlitz2024these}.
 Such analyses have led to concerns that the community may be producing too many benchmarks.
 For example, Liu et al. \citep{liu2021question} examined agreement across multiple QA benchmarks and concluded that because agreement was high, additional QA benchmarks were unnecessary.
 Beyond statistical agreement, some recent works have attempted to qualitatively interpret and categorize benchmarks - for example, as testing logical reasoning or commonsense reasoning - though often without running agreement tests either within or across these categories \citep{ni2025survey}.
+Recent human-curated benchmarks, such as "humanity's last exam", explicitly aim to mitigate saturation \citep{phan2025humanity}, while our work provides a mechanistic explanatory account of why existing benchmarks saturate and overlap in the first place.
 Another emerging line of inquiry asks what capabilities are still missing from current benchmark suites.
 Miller and Tang \citep{miller2025evaluating}, for instance, examine how people commonly use LLMs for summarization, technical assistance, reviewing work, data structuring, generation, and information retrieval, and assess the extent to which existing benchmarks cover these capabilities.
 Their findings reveal significant gaps in coverage of benchmarks across categories.